facultyai/faculty-xval/README.md

 Remember to click `SAVE` when you are finished.

 ## Try out the examples
+Please clone this repository.
 Examples of cross validation with `faculty-xval` for the different types of model are provided in the directories `examples/keras` and `examples/sklearn`.
 Usage instructions are then divided in two notebooks:

 * `jobs_cross_validator_run.ipynb` loads the data, instantiates the model, and starts a Faculty job that carries out the cross validation.
 * `jobs_cross_validator_analyse.ipynb` gathers the results from the cross validation, reloads the target data, and calculates the model accuracy over multiple train-test splits.